 - Phone Interview: This may be a basic screen, with general background questions.
-There may also be a technical component to the interview.
-For coding positions, you may be asked to type answers into a shared Google Doc, or collaborate on a shared editor like Coder Pad.
+There may also be a technical component of the interview.
+For coding positions, you may be asked to type answers into a shared Google Doc or collaborate on a shared editor like Coder Pad.
 Some companies may have multiple rounds of phone interviews.
 Make sure to clarify the format of the interview ahead of time.

 - On-site Interview: The technical component may involve answering questions related to knowledge about a particular topic, process, or product.
-You may be asked to outline the solution to a problem on a whiteboard, or to make a presentation to a team.
-For coding interviews, be prepared to write code on a whiteboard, on a company provided computer, or engage in a pair programmer assignment.
+You may be asked to outline the solution to a problem on a whiteboard or to make a presentation to a team.
+For coding interviews, be prepared to write code on a whiteboard, on a company-provided computer, or engage in a pair programmer assignment.
 There may be multiple rounds of onsite interviews with different teams.
 Make sure to clarify the format and ask with whom you will be interviewing with ahead of time.

 - Review major topics covered in your coursework related to the position you are applying for.
 Carefully review the job description and be prepared for questions relating to required skills.